-Top-roping provides a climber oportunity to scale the walls as the range is increased in height.
-Beginners can have a fun and exhilarating climbing experience.
+Top-roping provides a climber the same work out as bouldering, except now, the climber's range is increased in height.
+Beginners can have exhilarating climbing experience at the heights usually reserved for more experienced climbers.
 Advanced climbers can work-out moves on routes of extreme difficulty or climb a continuous series of endurance-building "laps" on more moderate routes.

 BOULDERING: short routes or traverses usually called "problems".

 The climber stays close to the ground, so no rope is needed.
 Bouldering is the simplest and purest form of climbing pleasures, and is the proven way to perfect technique and all-around workout.